Frequently Asked Questions

 Psychiatric Emergency Services

-- Psychiatric Emergency Services (PES) is a full clinical service with dedicated faculty and staff that operates 24/7 and is not dependent on trainees.
+- Psychiatric Emergency Services (PES) is a full clinical service with dedicated faculty and staff that operates 24/7 and is not dependent of trainees.

 - PGY-1 residents will do one required month of Emergency Psychiatry; PGY-4 residents will also be required to do one month of Emergency Psychiatry.

-- While on the PES rotation, resident PES shifts will run Monday through Friday, 10:00 AM-6:00 PM.
-The resident is excused from clinical duties on Wednesdays until the end of didactics at 5:00 PM.
+- While on the PES rotation, PGY-1 shifts will run Monday through Friday, 10:00 AM to 6:00 PM.
+PGY-4 shifts will run Monday through Friday 8:00 AM to 5:00 PM.
+Residents are excused from clinical duties on Wednesdays until the end of didactics at 5:00 PM.

 Moonlighting Requirements